-To set Fault Detection policy, click on select the fault detection configuration in the second bullet in the window and go to the section, "Setting Fault Detection Policy" on page 5-23.
-(You can also access the password screen by clicking on the Configuration tab, and then [Fault Detection] button.)
+To set Fault Detection policy, click on select the fault detection configuration in the second bullet in the window and go to the section, "Setting Fault Detection Policy" on page 5-24.
+(You can also access the password screen by clicking on the Configuration tab, and then the [Fault Detection] key.)

-Creating Usernames and Passwords in the Browser Interface
+Security: Creating Usernames and Passwords in the Browser Interface